jaapb/sandbox/README.md

 # sandbox

-This is a sample repository.
+This is a toy repository.

 I'm just adding a line here.